The Vice Principal leads on our Curriculum with our Phase Leaders. If you have any questions, please do not hesitate to ask any of them.

-Here are some examples of Enquiry topics for this year:
+Here are some examples of Key Questions for each year group:

 Our Enquiries start with a ‘wow’ opener.
 The children then ‘immerse’ in information and finding out.
 They then ‘have a go’ at showing their understanding.
 The Enquiries then end with a ‘challenge’ and frequently a ‘celebration’.